 John McLaughlin.

-They're still there, they're coming in for Trump this time because they hear his message about jobs, and that's going across uh the Northeast, the Rust Belt and other parts of the country.
+They're coming in for Trump this time because they hear his message about jobs.

 Wow.

-All right, we got uh opposing views.
+We got opposing views.

-I'm going with him winning the debates too.
+I'm going with him winning the debates, too.

-She did okay in the debates with Bernie, but I like Bernie better.
+He did okay in the debates with Bernie, but I like Bernie better.

 All right, guys, thank you.